Intraosseous infusion: Procedure

 An IO infusion can be used on adult or pediatric populations when traditional methods of vascular access are difficult or otherwise cause unwanted delayed management of the administration of medications.
 The IO site can be used for 24 hours and should be removed as soon as intravenous access has been gained.
 Prolonged use of an IO site, lasting longer than 24 hours, is associated with osteomyelitis (an infection in the bone).

 The needle is inserted through the bone's hard cortex and into the soft marrow interior, which allows immediate access to the vascular system.
-The IO needle is positioned at a 90 degree angle to the injection site, and is advanced through manual traction, impact driven force, or is power driven.
+The IO needle is positioned at a 90-degree angle to the injection site, and is advanced through manual traction, impact driven force, or power driven.
 Each IO device has different designated insertion locations.
 The most common site of insertion is the antero-medial aspect of the upper, proximal tibia as this site lies just under the skin and is easily located.
 Other insertion sites include the anterior aspect of the femur, the superior iliac crest, proximal humerus, proximal tibia, distal tibia and the sternum (manubrium).